Will Therapeutic Ultrasound Help Rotator Cuff Injuries?

 Conclusion: Will Therapeutic Ultrasound Help Rotator Cuff Injuries?

-Therapeutic ultrasound improves blood flow and reaches deep into tissues.
-Its ability to heal injuries or repair rotator cuff tears has not been substantiated, however.
-In the realm of physiotherapy, this approach is no longer regarded as pertinent.
-More advanced and scientifically validated methods have emerged for treating shoulder injuries.
-Physiotherapists now employ a comprehensive assessment to identify the nature of the injury.
-They conclude that techniques such as dry needling, prescribed exercise, and manual therapy offer superior treatment options for the majority of patients.
+Physiotherapists now employ a comprehensive assessment to identify the nature of the injury, concluding that techniques such as dry needling, prescribed exercise, and manual therapy offer superior treatment options for the majority of patients.
 Discuss a tailored treatment plan, and schedule an appointment with one of our experienced physiotherapists today.

 Injured Rotator Cuff?
 Excite Physiotherapy Can Help!